Azia became a Leadership Intern with Lookout Mountain Conservancy as a freshman in high school.

 I'm the girl who opened her arms to let help in

-The girl who barley could give 50 percent, now I strive for 110
+The girl who barely could give 50 percent, now I strive for 110

 I know when I hear people talk a lot it starts to bore me